Frequently asked questions

 "What do I wear?"

-Deciding what to wear can be stressful, but there are some easy tips you can use to make it easy!
-Usually the biggest mistakes people make when choosing outfits is having everybody match too much, or not matching at all.
-To avoid this, I would pick between 3 to 5 colors to include in your wardrobe depending on how many people will be in the picture.
+Deciding what to wear can be stressful, but there are some great tips you can use to make it easy!
+Usually, the biggest mistakes people make when choosing outfits is having everybody match too much, or not matching at all.
+To avoid this, I would pick between 3 to 5 colors to include in your wardrobe, depending on how many people will be in the picture.
+The more people in the picture, the more colors you can have in your color palette.

-Try to avoid bold patterns or colors unless you have a clean background such as a beach or studio session.
-If you need inspiration, you can always google "color pallets" and see what is complimentary.
+Try to avoid too bold of patterns or colors unless you have a clean background, such as a beach or studio session.
+If you need inspiration, you can always Google "color palettes" and see what is complementary.

 How do I choose a location?

 You can always ask me for location advice!
-However, I am still trying to get to know you and what you like, so doing your own research is extreamely important.
-I will always ask you to confirm that you are okay with the location picked and do. my best to prep you for what to expect at that location.
+But, I am still trying to get to know you and what you like, so doing your own research is extremely important.
+I will always ask you to confirm that you are okay with the location picked, and do my best to prep you for what to expect at that location if you are unfamiliar with it.
+Feel free to browse my website or Google for some fun ideas!

 "How do I prepare?"

 Always plan way ahead of time!
-Look up your location ahead of time to know when you have to leave or be ready by.
-Its a goo idea to go check out the location if you have never been there before.
+Look up your location ahead of time to know when you have to leave or be ready by (Traffic in San Diego can be a bit crazy).
+It's always a good idea to go check out the location if you have never been there before.

 Be early with everything you do!
-It is much easier to wait then it is to rush.
+It is much easier to wait than it is to rush.

-Things I have seen go wrong and mishaps and accidents to avoid are, car trouble, traffic, dry cleaning issues with cloths, rushed or unsatisfied hair and make up, last minute weather changes.
+Mishaps and accidents to avoid are, car trouble, traffic, last minute dry cleaning issues with clothes, rushed or unsatisfied hair and make-up, last-minute weather changes.

 "Can I bring my pet?"